-Homework: Homework is a crucial part of learning.
 Homework will generally be assigned on Wednesdays and due the following Wednesday.
 Homework is evaluated on completeness, and, depending on availability of resources, correctness on selected problems.

-Your homework is expected to be neat and conform to accepted standards for professional workproducts.
+Your homework is expected to be neat and conform to accepted standards for professional work-products.
 Handwriting must be clearly legible, and margins must be respected.
 Except for excused absences, late homework is not accepted.
 Your lowest two homework scores are dropped.